whoward/docs/markdown/reference/rest-api.md

 * `public`: [string or boolean] Set [job visibility](/reference/test-configuration/#job-visibility) to "public", "public restricted", "share" (true), "team" (false) or "private"
 * `passed`: [boolean] Set whether the job passed or not on the user end
 * `build`: [int] The build number tested by this test
-* `custom-data`: [JSON] a set of key-value pairs with any extra info that a user would like to add to the job
+* `custom-data`: [JSON] a set of key-value pairs with any extra info that a user would like to add to the job.
+Note that the max data allowed is `64KB`

 **Example Request:**
 ```bash